Artistic Coloring: 3 Mistakes Everyone Makes with Popular Stamps and Line Art

 1: Do you treat the uncolored stamp like finished art?

 You fell in love with the stamp the minute you saw it.
-It triggered something in you—
+It triggered something—

-• a vision of how to color it
+a great idea for how to color it

-We buy every stamp for a different reason but the universal truth is that you identified with something in the line drawing.
+We all buy line art for a different reasons but the universal truth is that you identified with something in the line drawing.

 Here’s the problem though… it doesn’t matter how much you love the image or the sentiment.
 It’s just a drawing, it’s just a stamp.